Find Affordable College Courses

 Read full report on Natural Resources Conservation at Macalester College

 The in-demand bachelor’s degree programs at University of St Thomas Minnesota helped the school earn the #5 place on this year’s ranking of the most popular natural resources conservation schools in Minnesota.
-Located in the city of Saint Paul, UST MN is a private not-for-profit college with a medium-sized student population.
+Located in the city of Saint Paul, UST MN is a private not-for-profit school with a medium-sized student population.

 Women make up 67% of the conservation majors at the school.